collective/icalendar/README.rst

 database timezone identifiers.
 This can be a problem for 'GMT' identifiers, which are not defined in the Olson database.

-Instead of the own UTC tzinfo implementation we use pytz UTC tzinfo object now.
+Instead of our own UTC tzinfo implementation we use pytz UTC tzinfo object now.

 About this fork which is not a fork anymore
 ===========================================

-Aim of this fork (not fork anymore, read further) was to bring this package up to date with latest icalendar `RFC`_ specification as part of `plone.app.event`_ project which goal is to bring recurrent evens to `Plone`_.
+The aim of this fork (not fork anymore, read further) was to bring this package up to date with latest icalendar `RFC`_ specification as part of `plone.app.event`_ project which goal is to bring recurrent events to `Plone`_.

-After some thoughts we (Plone developers involved with `plone.app.event`_) send a suggestion to icalendar-dev@codespeak.net to take over mainaining of `icalendar`_.
-Nobody object and since version 2.2 we are back to development.
+After some thoughts we (Plone developers involved with `plone.app.event`_) send a suggestion to icalendar-dev@codespeak.net to take over maintaining of `icalendar`_.
+Nobody objected and since version 2.2 we are back to development.

 .. _`icalendar`: http://pypi.python.org/pypi/icalendar
 .. _`plone.app.event`: http://github.com/plone/plone.app.event